 Herbs can have their flavor cooked right out of them, same as garlic, which is why many chefs toss the herbs in right before plating a dish.
 Essentially, that’s what I did here.
 This way the herbs and garlic cook for only a little bit, fully opening up the flavors and putting them on the plate (and subsequently in your mouth) at just the right time.
 I can’t quite explain how fresh the herbs and garlic were when I tore through these meat lollies in about 30 seconds.
 It’s like a misty spring morning in your mouth.
 All the flavors are at their fullest like a I harvested the herbs myself and ate them within minutes of removing them from the stem.
 It was absolutely refreshing.

 And if you’re wondering whether or not I had a well rounded meal.
 I’d say so.
 This Joel Gott Cab rounded out the meal nicely:

 If you have any questions about the grilled lamb with a post marinade recipe feel free to comment below or email me.

-Click here if you liked the grilled lamb and want to see other grilling recipes done by the Grillin’ Fools with lamb.
+If you liked the grilled lamb and want to see other grilling recipes done by the Grillin’ Fools with lamb, click the link.